cirosantilli/rails-cheat/readme.md

 Is put on the Ruby require path.

+Does not work for:

+- config files

 ##lib/tasks

 All `.rake` files in this dir are searched for rake commands.

 #initializers

-Are automatically required on all files of the application.
+Are automatically required on many files of the application including:

+- views
+- controllers.

+Is not automatically required for:

+- config files

+Initializers are not put on the require path.

 #devise